cloudmaven/documentation/pages/faq/faq.md

 Mindshare.
 They want cutting edge researchers such as yourself to invest in their technology.
 They realize it can be a big leap to understand and use their cloud platform; so they are essentially providing an incentive to try it out on a serious (computational) scale.

+## Q: I'm a faculty member teaching a course and I'd like to do that on the cloud.
+Can I get sponsorship from a cloud vendor?

+Our response to this question is in three parts (and we suggest that first reading the preceding section might be helpful).

+First: We can put you in touch with the cloud vendors to discuss the topic with them; it is outside of our current purview.
+Second: We do work closely with a number of faculty members on the technical aspects of teaching a course that uses the public cloud; so if you are interested in help with that please get in touch with us.
+Third: We are working on developing -- in collaboration with the cloud vendors -- a sort of entry process to standardize use of the cloud in the classroom.
+This will cover all the facets of the idea including how cloud resources are paid for.
+We will reflect our progress on this here at cloudmaven.org.